-Conflict of interest: I.R.
-Skov reports grants paid to her institution from AstraZeneca, Teva, Novartis, Odd Fellows Haderslev Denmark, the Region of Southern Denmark and the University of Southern Denmark, and personal fees for lectures from Roche, Teva and AstraZeneca, outside the submitted work.
-A. Pottegård reports participation in research projects funded by Alcon, Almirall, Astellas, AstraZeneca, Boehringer Ingelheim, Novo Nordisk, Servier and LEO Pharma, all regulator-mandated phase IV-studies, all with funds paid to the institution where he was employed (no personal fees) and with no relation to the work reported in this paper.
-J.R.
-Davidsen reports grants and personal fees for advisory board participation and lectures from Roche and Boehringer Ingelheim, and personal fees for lectures from Chiesi, outside the submitted work.
-H. Madsen and J.H.
-Andersen have nothing to disclose.
+IRS reports grants paid to her institution from AstraZeneca, Teva, Novartis, Odd Fellows Haderslev Denmark, the Region of Southern Denmark, and the University of Southern Denmark; and personal fees for lectures from Roche, Teva, and AstraZeneca outside the submitted work.
+Anton Pottegård reports participation in research projects funded by Alcon, Almirall, Astellas, AstraZeneca, Boehringer-Ingelheim, Novo Nordisk, Servier and LEO Pharma, all regulator-mandated phase IV-studies, all with funds paid to the institution where he was employed (no personal fees) and with no relation to the work reported in this paper.
+JRD reports grants and personal fees for advisory board participation and lectures from Roche and Boehringer Ingelheim, and personal fees for lectures from Chiesi, outside the submitted work.
+HM, DPH and JHA have nothing to disclose.